 I answer the question, is soy bad for you?
 A look at the research on the dangers of soy and menopause, breast cancer and heart health!

 With the popularity of kale salads, juice cleanses and smoothie bowls, it’s no surprise that vegetarianism and veganism have become the diet du jour this year.
 And since a girl can’t live on produce alone (well unless you’re Freelee the Banana girl), plant-based sources of protein have become all the rage.
 Without meat, fish, eggs, or dairy, soy products (think edamame, tofu, miso, soy milk, and soy cheese) are now a more mainstream staple in the health-conscious foodies diet, but with them have come a lot of questioned about their impact on health.
 So is soy bad for you?
+Does it cause breast cancer?
 Let’s dig into the research.

 Why Do People Think Soy is Bad for You?